lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

      - `e0b`, an interface that can be used to export the mount point for the NFS/SMB/CIFS share.
 In the example environment, it is assigned the “Share Network” port group.
      - `e0c`, another interface that can be used to export the mount point for the NFS/SMB/CIFS share.

-In the example configuration, the AltaVault appliance uses the `Primary` interface as the replicate-to-cloud/object store interface and `e0b` interface to export an NFS mount point. you must use the same type of protocol (such as, NFS or SMB/CIFS) as the one that you used on the on-premises AltaVault to replicate data to the cloud.
+In the example configuration, the AltaVault appliance uses the `Primary` interface as the replicate-to-cloud/object store interface and `e0b` interface to export an NFS mount point.
+You must use the same type of protocol (such as NFS or SMB/CIFS) as the one that you used on the on-premises AltaVault to replicate data to the cloud.
 For example, if you used an NFS share within the on-premises environment, you must use an NFS share to access the same data within {{site.data.keyword.BluSoftlayer}}.
 {:important}

 ![Figure 10 - {{site.data.keyword.BluSoftlayer}} setup with VMware](/images/altavault_fig10.png)